CG-Nik/CGNiksBalatro/README.md

 A Balatro mod that adds a variety of random content that I felt like adding, with intention for the content added to be balanced.

-## Crossmods
+## Crossmod Content

 Card Sleeves: This mod adds Sleeves.
 More Fluff: This mod adds Colour Cards.

+## Crossmod Compatibility

-Cryptid: This mod has compatibility with Digital Hallucinations.
+This mod attempts to maintain compatibility with as many mods as reasonably possible.
+If you find an issue with this mod when paired with another mod, feel free to ping me in the Discord thread or open an issue on Github.

 ## Credits/Thanks